-39-1-102.5.
+- 39-1-102.5.
 ADDITIONAL DEFINITIONS.
-AS USED IN SECTIONS 103, 104, AND 125, UNLESS THE CONTEXT OTHERWISE REQUIRES:

-(1) "Inflation" means the annual percentage change in the United States Bureau of Labor Statistics Consumer Price Index for Denver-Aurora-Lakewood, all items, all urban consumers, or its successor index.
+AS USED IN SECTIONS 103 AND 104, AND FOR PURPOSES OF INTERPRETATING SECTION 3 OF ARTICLE X OF THE COLORADO CONSTITUTION, UNLESS THE CONTEXT OTHERWISE REQUIRES: - (1) "Inflation" means the annual percentage change in the United States Bureau of Labor Statistics Consumer Price Index for Denver-Aurora-Lakewood, all items, all urban consumers, or its successor index, limited to 3%. - (2) "SALE" MEANS THE TRANSFER OF MORE THAN 50% OWNERSHIP OF PROPERTY MADE EITHER: (1) IN THE ORDINARY COURSE OF BUSINESS FOR FULL AND ADEQUATE CONSIDERATION AND A TRANSACTION THAT IS (a) BONA FIDE, (b) AT ARM'S LENGTH, (c) FREE FROM ANY DONATIVE INTENT; OR (2) UPON THE DEATH OF THE PROPERTY'S OWNER, IF THE PROPERTY PASSES AT DEATH TO ANYONE OTHER THAN THE DECEASED'S SPOUSE.

-- (2) "SALE" MEANS THE TRANSFER OF MORE THAN 50% OWNERSHIP OF REAL PROPERTY MADE EITHER: (1) IN THE ORDINARY COURSE OF BUSINESS FOR FULL AND ADEQUATE CONSIDERATION AND A TRANSACTION THAT IS (a) BONA FIDE, (b) AT ARM'S LENGTH, AND (c) FREE FROM ANY DONATIVE INTENT; OR (2) UPON THE DEATH OF THE PROPERTY'S OWNER, IF THE PROPERTY PASSES AT DEATH TO ANYONE OTHER THAN THE DECEASED'S SPOUSE. - (3) "Substantially improved" means having changed the square footage of any existing structures or buildings on the real property or having added any new structures or buildings to the real property.
-Property that is reconstructed or repaired after being damaged or destroyed by natural disaster or other unforeseen event is not considered to be substantially improved so long as the reconstructed or repaired property does not exceed 120% of the square footage of the property before the damage or destruction. - (4) "PORTABILITY" MEANS THE RIGHT OF REAL PROPERTY OWNERS TO MOVE THE ACTUAL VALUE OF ONE PROPERTY TO ANOTHER UNDER CERTAIN CIRCUMSTANCES.
+(3) "Substantially improved" means having changed the square footage of any existing structures or buildings on the real property or having added any new structures or buildings to the real property.
+Property that is reconstructed or repaired after being damaged or destroyed by natural disaster or other unforeseen event is not considered to be substantially improved so long as the reconstructed or repaired property does not exceed 120% of the square footage of the property before the damage or destruction.